tnsardesai/QuantumComputing/simon_grover_doc.md

 2. The format of returned qubits is also very easy to understand and deal with.
 3. Easily integrates with third party libraries like NumPy etc.

-Three aspects that it supports poorly are:
+Based on the HW programs that we have written, we felt that for our purposes, PyQuil supported everything very well.
+For the most part, we wanted to write clean Pythonic code with easy to use numpy library functions and PyQuil all of them with in the best way possible.

 **Which feature would you like PyQuil to support to make the quantum programming easier?**

 It would be nice to see PyQuil support data visualization features after n number of trials have been run.
 For these homeworks, we wrote our own code to help plot the success rate and execution time for various inputs but it would be helpful for future developers to have an inbuilt PyQuil function to do that.

 **List three positives and three negatives of the documentation of PyQuil.**